Wednesday Night FAITHTIME at FIRST!

 and a meal for children, youth, and adults.
 All members and guests of First Lutheran Church are welcome

 to participate (September-April) in any of Faithtime’s activities!
-Faithtime will resume Wednesday,
+Faithtime is in full swing!

 Come enjoy a delicious dinner that is continuously served from